deiden26/serial_eyesr/README.md

   ]
   # Defaults to 20
   PAGE_SIZE = 25
   # Defaults to true.
-Returns the Sorbet struct itself when false.
+Returns Sorbet struct instances when false.
 Returns the
   # result of the `serialize` Sorbet struct method when true.
   TO_HASH = false